Exclusive: Celonis’ Alex Lowe discusses how AI is transforming decision-making

 "Process intelligence is something we've been doing for a long time to power humans so they're powered with the right context to make decisions," he said.
 Just as human decision-makers rely on relevant data, so do AI systems.

-One of Celonis' notable success stories is its work with Constantino, a company that has used Celonis' AI assistants for credit block management.
+One of Celonis' notable success stories is its work with Cosentino, a company that has used Celonis' AI assistants for credit block management.
 Although Lowe was hesitant to dive too deeply into the technical details, he underscored the overall impact of such solutions.
 He said, "We see the biggest two business drivers of adoption, regardless of the use case, [are] driving more productivity and more throughput."

 A key to Celonis' offering is the seamless integration of its AI tools into existing enterprise systems.
 The company has built its platform with composability in mind, allowing businesses to integrate its solutions with various AI and workflow tools.
 "We know that, working with LLMs, there's a lot of vendors out there… we have built the APIs or intelligence APIs to enable that connectivity," Lowe explained.
 This approach has allowed Celonis to collaborate with industry giants like Microsoft and IBM, making it easier for companies to adopt Celonis' technology without overhauling their existing infrastructure.